VW workers only back trucks IPO if it protects their rights

-GENEVA, March 6 (Reuters) - Volkswagen’s powerful works council will only back a stock sale of the group’s truck and bus division if it doesn’t restrict workers’ rights, it said on Tuesday.
+GENEVA (Reuters) - Volkswagen’s (VOWG_p.DE) powerful works council will only back a stock sale of the group’s truck and bus division if it doesn’t restrict workers’ rights, it said on Tuesday.

 An initial public offering (IPO) of Volkswagen Truck & Bus GmbH is “a possible option,” the works council said.